amplitude/amplitude-docs/content/collections/advanced-techniques/en/holdout-groups-exclude-users.md

 To create a pre-populated Experiment Results chart, follow these steps:

-1. Navigate to the Experiments page and open the *Experiment Groups* tab.
+1. Navigate to the Experiments page and open the *Mutex and Holdout* tab.
 2. Find the holdout group you want to analyze and click the chart icon.
 3. Click *Open in Analytics*.
 4. A new Experiment Results chart opens, with the following fields complete: